cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 that requires being able to create and destroy D state processes for testing on demand.
 Linux actively tries to avoid processes entering uninterruptible sleep whenever possible, as these processes can be particularly troublesome to deal with.
-For this reason it's not immediately obvious how to create a process which can reliably enter and exit uninterruptible sleep on demand for testing.
+For this reason, it's not immediately obvious how to create a process which can reliably enter and exit uninterruptible sleep on demand for testing.

 ## D states outside of I/O context